 Ariz.
 Rev. Stat. § 33-1322(A) states that a landlord must issue a written notice containing the identities and addresses of those with authorized access.
 This information applies to the landlord, agent(s), and property manager.

-Concerning this, the landlord must indicate in the lease agreement the chances of a potential rent increase, as well as a 30 days notification prior to the increase taking effect.
+Concerning this, the landlord must indicate in the lease agreement the chances of a potential rent increase, as well as a 30-day notification prior to the increase taking effect.

 Most Commonly Used Rental Lease Agreements in Arizona

 As with other states, Arizona hosts several lease agreements that apply to different tenancy positions.
-Overall, these forms contain diverse requirements, which serve to protect you, as well as your tenant.
+Overall, these forms contain diverse requirements that serve to protect you as well as your tenant.

-Here are 7 of the most common lease agreement forms used in Arizona:
+Here are seven of the most common forms used in Arizona:

-An association of realtors lease agreement is a version of a lease agreement developed solely for properties within Arizona.
+An association of realtors lease agreement is a version developed solely for properties within Arizona.

 A commercial lease agreement is a document that allows you to lease out your property to anyone in need of a business property.